shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_1.png" />
 </div>

-On the other hand, if we look at the probability distribution at the end of the 89th day, there's a 58% chance that you will have completed the collection already.
+Furthermore, if we look at the probability distribution at the end of the 89th day, there's a 58% chance that you will have completed the collection already.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_2.png" />